angongcelenica/Python/README.md

 [Project 4 – Coronavirus Home-Testing Kit Eligibilty](https://gist.github.com/angongcelenica/16935023c169e94ff061220cd3b6d9e9)

-This is an example of a flowchart diagram I created to plan, breakdown and visualise the steps to create a User Input Programme.
+This is an example of a data flow diagram I created to plan, breakdown and visualise the steps to create a User Input Programme.
 The goal was to create an eligibility criteria for customers to order a Coronavirus Home-Testing kit.
-Using the flowchart diagram I executed the code that would create this User Input Programme with multiple conditions in order to filter out the users that were elgible for the home-testing kits from those that would not be able to qualify.
+Using the data flow diagram I executed the code that would create this User Input Programme with multiple conditions in order to filter out the users that were elgible for the home-testing kits from those that would not be able to qualify.

 ![](/images/covidpic.png)